somas1986/DataScience_Portfolio/README.md

 ### 9. WeatherApp

 Description: A project that focuses on developing application using Python to get the current weather details for a particular city.

+### 10. FibreOptics

+Description: A project that focuses on developing billing system for a Fibre Optics firm.